Sub-agents

 hooks: {

-onStart: ({ context }) => {
+onStart: (context) => {

-const projectId = context.userContext.get("projectId"); // "123"
+const projectId = context.context.get("projectId"); // "123"

 },